Rayc940/ece5160-fast-robot/lab2/lab.md

   <b>Figure 13:</b> Roll Raw Accel vs. LPF vs. Gyro Results.
 </p>

-One issue with gyroscope is that the sign convention for pitch is incorrect, resulting in a 180° error on pitch, as shown in figure 14 below.
-To fix this,
+Another issue with gyroscope is that the sign convention for pitch is incorrect, which results in a 180° error on pitch, as shown in figure 14 below.
+To account for this issue, the code

 ```cpp
 pitch_gyro = pitch_gyro + gy_dps * dt;